more-th4n-life/MLPLibrary/docs/source/index.rst

 ================================================

-MLPLibrary is an API library implemented in Numpy and Python, written for a University of Sydney Deep-Learning course, COMP5329.
-This work will late be extended as a passion project by it's collaborative writers: Michael Podbury, Niruth Bogahawatta and Billy Dodds.
-This library API provides functionality for building, training and evaluation of MLP models.
+MLPLibrary is an API library implemented in Numpy and Python, written for a University of Sydney Deep-Learning course, however, will later be extended as a passion project by it's writer, Michael Podbury.
+Currently, this library API provides the functionality for building, training and evaluation of simple MLP models for multi classification problems.

 .. _MLP: https://en.wikipedia.org/wiki/Multilayer_perceptron